KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 **Author:** Dark Hope

 **Description:** Adds higher-resolution default clothing, lekku, faces and skin to female twi'lek in the game.
-Please note that the default screenshots all show a new texture which I don't like and don't use—the examples of the texture versions we'll be using are in the mod description.
+Please note that the default screenshots all show a new texture which I don't like and don't use.
+We use a slightly older mod version without as many head changes.

 **Category & Tier:** Graphics Improvement / 2 - Recommended